lalokalabs-kafkai/wordpress-plugin/src/readme.txt

 * Compatibility with persistent cache plugins

 = 1.3.1 =
-* Fix for clearing transients when cache is enabled
+* Fixed clearing of transients when cache is enabled

 = 1.3.0 =
 * Auto-updation of niches via the API
 * Better flushing of cached data

 = 1.2.6 =
-* Separate "title" from "seed"
+* Separated "title" from "seed"

 = 1.2.5 =
 * Added 1 new niche